Environmental Benefits of Lake Ralph Hall

 There is no evidence that the channel is in the process of becoming stabilized or recovering.
 Lake Ralph Hall provides an opportunity to turn this environmental problem into a healthy asset – providing a rich aquatic and terrestrial habitat in Fannin County and water for future Texans.
 Once operational, the new lake will mitigate erosion, provide new water and food resources for animals and provide better soil and natural resources.

 As part of the lake project, a portion of the original North Sulphur River will also be restored to its beautiful and natural meandering path.
-This will significantly diminish erosion in the area.
 Plans also include a controlled release of water from the future Lake Ralph Hall that will help revitalize the river below its Leon Hurse Dam.

 Relocation of Ladonia Fossil Park